privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! warning

-    Librarian does not proxy the video stream through its server.
-Videos watched through Librarian will still make direct connections to `odycdn.com` and `stackpathcdn.com`.
+    Librarian does not proxy the video streams by default.
+Videos watched through Librarian will still make direct connections to Odysee's servers (e.g. `odycdn.com`); however, some instances may enable proxying which would be detailed in the instance's privacy policy.

 !!! tip